firavoyage/blogging/readme.md

   - .haizi's poems (hai zi)
   - .gu cheng's poems (gu cheng)
   - .stray birds (rabindranath tagore)
+  - .pride and prejudice (jane austen)
   - .if on a winter's night a traveler (italo calvino)
   - .the moon and sixpence (william somerset maugham)
+  - .rashomon (ryunosuke akutagawa)
   - .jin ping mei (lanling xiaoxiao sheng)
-  - .pride and prejudice (jane austen)
-  - .rashomon (ryunosuke akutagawa)
   - .remarks on the song lyric and the human condition (wang guowei)
-  - .amusing ourselves to death (neil postman)
   - .the holy bible (king james version)
   - .the wisdom of life (schopenhauer)
   - .tao te ching (laozi)